Skip to content

 Queensland Government - Queensland Revenue Office

-Learn how to identify when you need to include interstate wages in your tax return.
+How to determine when you need to include interstate and overseas wages in your payroll tax return.

-All wages paid to an employee for a month’s service are taxable in 1 jurisdiction (state or territory).
-This is known as the ‘nexus provisions’ or ‘nexus rules’.
+All wages paid in Australia to an employee—or deemed employee such as a contractor—for a month’s service are taxable in one jurisdiction (state or territory), determined by criteria known as the ‘nexus provisions’ or ‘nexus rules’.

 The nexus rules began on 1 July 2009 by amendment to the Payroll Tax Act 1971 and they identify the jurisdiction in which to declare wages for payroll tax, to prevent double-taxing (i.e. charging tax in more than one jurisdiction).